-A Catastrophic New Climate Report
+It’s Grim

 But some will not.
 Sea-level rise is chief among them.
 “Once you have melting under way, it’s very hard to rein it in, even if you go full-scale into reversal of global warming,” Kim Cobb, a climate scientist at Georgia Tech and a co-author of the report, told me.
 The slow increase in sea levels could continue for millennia.

-“When I say those words it almost chokes me up.
+“When I say those words, it almost chokes me up.
 It scares the crap out of me, frankly,” Cobb said.
 “This is a horrific long-term consequence to the decisions we’ll be making this decade on our watch.”

 4. The climate is now changing on political time.

 If climate change is happening now, then its time scales—which once seemed distant—are suddenly ticking by at the speed of the political or business calendars.
 An earlier draft of this report cautioned that the world could see more than 1.5 degrees Celsius of warming by the early 2030s.
-Although that language was removed because researchers could not guarantee that a fluke event, such as a once-in-century volcanic eruption, would not briefly cool the planet and delay the inevitable for a few years, the broad point remains.
+Although that language was removed because researchers could not guarantee that a fluke event, such as a once-in-a-century volcanic eruption, would not briefly cool the planet and delay the inevitable for a few years, the broad point remains.
 The IPCC now warns that the world is likely to exceed 1.5 degrees Celsius of warming by 2040 even if humanity cuts carbon pollution as rapidly as is plausible.
-In fact, the agency estimates that enough greenhouse gas is already in the atmosphere today to raise the planet’s temperature by 1.5 Celsius—only the cooling effects of smog and other forms of conventional air pollution are keeping temperatures depressed.
+In fact, the agency estimates that enough greenhouse gas is already in the atmosphere today to raise the planet’s temperature by 1.5 degrees Celsius—only the cooling effects of smog and other forms of conventional air pollution are keeping temperatures depressed.

 But humanity may still avoid warming the planet by 1.5 degrees Celsius by 2100.
 On all pathways, the world’s temperature will increase more than 1.5 degrees Celsius by the middle of the century; the only question is whether it then begins to cool down or keeps going up.
 Current policies suggest that the planet is set for 3 degrees Celsius, or more than 5 degrees Fahrenheit, of warming by the end of the century.